Stonelinks/stonelinks.github.io/pages/projects/FIRST/index.md

 This was basically the 2007 design, part two.
 The competition was [Overdrive](http://en.wikipedia.org/wiki/FIRST_Overdrive), which was essentially a race with large balls in the track that accumulate points as you corral them around.
 You could also just drive around for points.
 As captain, I wanted to steer the team in the direction of "do one thing and do it well" and essentially wanted to design a dragster type robot.
 However, part of working as a team is accepting other people's ideas even when you don't necessarily agree with them.

 The team went with mechanum wheels, and again we lost sight of what we were originally trying to do (heard the ball) and probably could have made a better robot.
 Still, I tried to make the best of it and designed a completely modular chassis for the wheels.
-I made one standard "box" design that self-contained a speed controller, the wheel, bearings, pillow blocks, etc. This box could be iterated four times and bolted together to make a robot.
+I made one standard "box" design that self-contained a speed controller, the wheel, bearings, pillow blocks, etc. Four of these boxes were then bolted together to make a robot.
 This saved design time, simplified troubleshooting and made it a breeze to replace parts.

 Another interesting side effect of the box wheel module design -- I learned how to properly weld aluminum (there were a TON of joints), which is quite tricky (but fun!).